schoero/swissqrbill/README.md

 SwissQRBill uses [PDFKit](https://github.com/foliojs/pdfkit) to generate the PDF files.
 The documentation for PDFKit can be found [here](http://pdfkit.org/docs/getting_started.html).

-A simple guide how to generate a complete bill can be found in [docs/how-to-create-a-complete-bill.md][how to create a complete bill].
+A simple guide how to generate a complete bill can be found in [docs/how-to-create-a-complete-qr-bill.md][how to create a complete qr bill].
 You will learn how to create a PDF that looks like this:

 ![Complete QR bill](assets/complete-qr-bill.png)

 [importing documentation]: ./docs/importing.md
 [repository docs]: ./docs/
-[how to create a complete bill]: ./docs/how-to-create-a-complete-bill.md
+[how to create a complete qr bill]: ./docs/how-to-create-a-complete-qr-bill.md